f-atwi/vehicle_controller/README.md

-# vehicle_controller
+# Vehicle Controller

-# A vehicle controller for Godot
+A vehicle controller for Godot

+## Todo
+- [ ] check why the damping value 10000 works
+- [ ] experiment with SpringArm3D